Congratulations DMS Class of 2022!

 Cutter Gafford; Bianca Smith, RDMS(OB); Amber Spearman, RDMS(OB)

 Applications for the Diagnostic Medical Sonography Program are available through the "Program Application" link on this webpage.
 Applicants should use the “Application Checklist” to ensure that all required documents are submitted with applications.
-For those who have not previously completed the “Clinical Observation Hours” required for the application, an alternative assignment has been added to the list of “Application Forms” on this page.
-Also, for those who have ACT exams that have been rescheduled for June 13th, the ACT requirement deadline will be extended.
-When submitting applications, include the ACT reschedule date/information with the application.
-Completed applications must be mailed and post marked by June 1, 2020.
-All prerequisites must be met by the end of Spring Semester 2020 to apply (PHY112 can be completed Summer Term as the only exception).
+Completed applications must be mailed and post marked by June 1, 2022.
+All prerequisites must be met by the end of Spring Semester 2022 to apply (PHY112 can be completed Summer Term as the only exception).
 For more information please contact Olivia Bush or Sierra Brown.

 Applications should be mailed:

 1708 North Main Street

 Opp, AL 36467